statamic/docs/content/collections/docs/navigation.md

 ---
 title: Navigation
-intro: A nav is a hierarchy of links and/or text items that are used to build navigation on the front-end of your site.
+intro: A nav (or navigation for long) is a hierarchy of links and text nodes that are used to build navs and menus on the frontend of your site.
 id: 2af9fc45-66d0-4ca5-9761-00017076144f
 ---